henridf/baseball/README.md

 R is also a great way to
 [wrangle this data](https://cran.r-project.org/web/packages/Lahman/Lahman.pdf).

-Or you can just make a ZNG file and use `zq`.
+Or you can just use `zq`.

 ## Setup

 You will need:
-* the Sean Lahman data set from 2019 in CSV format,
+* the Sean Lahman data set from 2019 in CSV format, and
-* the `zq` CLI tool mentioned above, and
+* the `zq` CLI tool mentioned above.
-* `cz` the simple tool in this repo for converting CSV to ZNG.
+* (xxx assuming that cz is folded into zq)

 First, install zq.
 You can download a
 [pre-built binary from Brim](https://www.brimsecurity.com/download/), or